MahTimbs/IT-Documentation/Remote Connection/Team Viewer.md

 - The user needs to type in the session code to connect remotely or share their ID and password from the TeamViewer to the support technician
 ## File Transfer and Remote Control
 - From the top menu > **File & Extras**, you can move files from your PC to the remote computer
+- Make sure that you remember you need to choose a place on their PC as well for this to work
 ## Joining a session
 1. The user adds the given session code
 2. Verify the user (on the user side)